Team-Rudra-Robocon/Documentation/md-pages/perception/Exposure_change_realtime.md

 python3 -u /userdata/exposure.py
 ```

-The idea was to use the Exec node to launch the script and update exposure values dynamically.
+The idea was to use an Exec node to launch the script and update exposure values dynamically.

-However, another problem appeared.
+However, another issue appeared.

 Each time the Exec node received a message, a new Python process was started.
 Since camera frames are generated continuously, multiple copies of the script could be launched at the same time.